 For installing it using the command line, you have to open the terminal.
 Now, hit the below commands.

-sudo apt update sudo apt install filezilla
+sudo apt install filezilla

 It will ask for permission to continue the installation.